standuprey/cropme/README.md

 #### icon-class: (optional)
 CSS class of the icon to be set in the middle of the drop box
 #### type (optional)
-Valid values are 'png' or 'jpeg' (might work with webm too, haven't tried it)
+Valid values are 'png' or 'jpeg'.
+Might work with webm too, haven't tried it. (default: "png")
 #### destination-width (optional)
 Set the target (cropped) picture width.
 		destination-width="250"